 Find out more about the periodic fees cycle.

-Firms and fund managers should also take these steps now to prepare to enter the regime:
+Before notifying, firms and fund managers should take these steps now to prepare to make the process as simple as possible:

 - register for our Connect system